facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 True
 ```

-When inverse patterns are used in conjunction with other patterns, a file will be considered matched if one of the positive patterns match **and** none of the inverse patterns match.
-If only inverse patterns are applied, the file must not match any of the patterns.
+When exclusion patterns are used in conjunction with other patterns, a file will be considered matched if one of the regular patterns match **and** none of the exclusion patterns match.
+If an exclusion pattern is given without any regular patterns, the pattern `*` will be used as the regular pattern.
+Exclusion patterns are used to filter the results of a regular pattern, so at least one must be provided or one will be assigned.

 ```pycon3
 >>> from wcmatch import fnmatch